Ancestral Rivers of the World

 The Iapetus Ocean separated the east coast of what

-earth’s crust produced today’s Appalachian Mountains.
-There
+crumpling of the earth’s crust produced today’s Appalachian

+within this process.
 These were the Taconic (~470 to 450 million

 years ago), the Acadian (~400 to 350 million years ago), and the

 Appalachian (~300 to 275 million years ago) orogenies.

 In the Taconic event, the earth’s crust was broken

-into a series of horizontal sheets/layers which were then shoved on top
+into a series of horizontal sheets/layers which were then shoved

-other and build up into a stack.
+slide over each other and build up into a stack.

-One of these sheets/layers of rock that was
+One of these sheets/layers of rock that was stacked

-hard erosion resistant layer called the “Taconic Klippe”.
+was a hard erosion resistant layer called the “Taconic Klippe”.

-The “Taconic Klippe” itself did not get pushed to high
+The “Taconic Klippe” itself did not get pushed to high elevations,

-and they formed an impressive mountain range.
+they formed an impressive mountain range.
 The Taconic Klippe

 extends north-northeastward to include southwestern Vermont.
+There

-There were “cooked” to become Vermont’s famous marble.
+limestone layers were “cooked” to become Vermont’s famous marble.

 In the last 200 million years the super-continent

-that opened was slightly to the east of the old
+The new rift that opened was slightly to the east of the old

 Iapetus Ocean with the result that a section of what came in as

-part Africa remained attached to North America when the new rift opened.
-The “technical
+part Africa remained attached to North America when the new rift

-Hampshire”.
+“New Hampshire”.
 Thus New Hampshire geology is much different than

 that for Vermont.
 (Ditto for much of the rest of eastern New

 The Appalachians are old mountains and with time

 surface.
 One of these rivers (which would become the Hudson)

 happened to be above a portion of the old erosion resistant

 Over the last few tens of million years there has

 enough material to expose the Taconic Klippe.
 The Hudson River was

 over the Klippe, but it was able to erode down fast enough to stay

 Today, the erosion resistant Taconic Klippe has

 emerged as a low range of mountains.
 The Hudson River was

 “superimposed” above it millions of years ago, but has been able

 to erode down fast enough to maintain its original path.
 It thus

 cuts through the Taconic Mountains instead of “finding” an easier

 path somewhere else.

-(Delaware River on the New Jersey/Pennsylvania Border)
+Gap (Delaware River on the New Jersey/Pennsylvania Border)

 The Delaware Water Gap was an important route for

-had eroded a path though upturned layers of hard
+Delaware River had eroded a path though upturned layers of hard

 rock, and it was much easier to build an early road near the river

 as opposed to climbing over 1,000 feet to go over the mountain.

 Today Interstate Route 80 follows the same principle.

-The geologic history of the area is similar to
+The geologic history of the area is similar to that

-River developed southeastward across this flat
+The Delaware River developed southeastward across this flat

 Recent mild regional uplift has allowed erosion to

 surface.
 As erosion set in again, if they had enough erosion

 power, they were able to maintain their paths by cutting down into

 the harder ridges.
 Thus, mountain gaps are common in this area of

 north of Harrisburg, Pennsylvania

-The geologic history for the Susquehanna River
+The geologic history for the Susquehanna River near

-Harrisburg, PA (lower right corner) is very similar to that for the
+Harrisburg, PA (lower right corner) is very similar to that for

-the bottom edge).
+(top edge toward the bottom edge).

 Harper Ferry, Maryland / Virginia

-These ridges in the Appalachian Mountains that
+These ridges in the Appalachian Mountains that cross

-path of the Potomac River have a history similar to that of the
+the path of the Potomac River have a history similar to that of

-from the lower left edge and joins the
+Shenandoah River enters from the lower left edge and joins the

 Potomac at Harpers Ferry just before the Potomac cuts through the

 first ridge.
 Washington, D.C. is well off the lower right corner.

-As in the previous views, the ridges rise about
+As in the previous views, the ridges rise about 1,000

-above the river level.
+feet above the river level.

 View of the New River from just north of Radford, Va to the

 Narrows, Va.
-Here the New River enters from the lower right corner and
+Here the New River enters from the lower right corner

-picture into the 3,000+ foot-high Appalachian Plateau.
+the picture into the 3,000+ foot-high Appalachian Plateau.